JUNIOR SECTION - RULES

 Team line-ups will have to be submitted for these meetings.
-Managers can put their riders in whichever position they like in their line-up.
+Managers can put their riders in whichever position they like in their line-up except for the number 6 position which must be your lowest averaged rider.
+Number 6 is the reserve and will take any extra rides for injuries and exclusions.
+Below is the heat format for the meetings.

 This is a very important part of the junior section of SIM

-All teams will have a pot of 6 coaching sessions where managers can send riders to the NSSPA coaches for intense coaching sessions.
-These sessions can be used by managers for whichever of their 5 riders they see fit.
-If they wish to use all 6 sessions for 1 rider then they can.
+All teams will have a pot of 4 coaching sessions for their Juvenile Jaunt (JJ) riders.
+Managers can send riders to the NSSPA coaches for intense coaching sessions.
+These sessions can be used by managers for whichever of their 2 JJ riders they see fit.
+If they wish to use all 4 sessions for 1 rider then they can.
 Be aware though that each resulting session will be less effective than the one before.

-A maximum of 2 sessions can be used at any one time (only 2 sessions per week) and at any time during the season.
+A maximum of 2 sessions can be used at any one time (2 sessions per week) and at any time during the season.
 The 2 sessions can be for 2 different riders or both for 1 rider.
 These sessions will result in a boost to the racing average of the rider depending how well they do at the session.
 New racing averages after a rider has had his session will be posted on team pages so managers can keep track of how many sessions they have used.
 To apply for these coaching sessions please send a PM to Kings Lynn Lightning stating which rider/s require coaching.
 Random posts on the forum asking for coaching will not be viewed as applications for coaching sessions.

 Another way to improve your rider’s racing average is for managers to use their team’s coach and post about these sessions on the forum.
 Smaller average boosts will come from these training sessions.
 Managers will not be informed of these boosts but rest assured they will happen.